rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part00/README.md

 - You can have an MRJAR that will work on Java SE 8 and Java SE 9
 - The MRJAR will contain the class files compiled in Java SE 8, plus additional classes compiled in Java SE 9.
-    - The classes compiled in Java SE 9 may take advantage of APIs only offered in Java SE 9 & 10
+    - The classes compiled in Java SE 9 may take advantage of APIs only offered in Java SE 9 and above

 ### Structure of a multi-release JAR file